Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Introduction

 \section{Introduction}

-Generative Flow Networks (GFlowNets or GFNs)~\citep{bengio2021flow,bengio2023gflownet} are a promising class of generative models designed to sample compositional objects in proportion to their positive rewards.
-They have demonstrated strong empirical success across diverse domains, including molecule discovery~\citep{bengio2021flow}, biological sequence design~\citep{jain2022biological}, combinatorial optimization~\citep{zhang2025adversarial}, and the fine-tuning of generative models~\citep{hu2024amortizing,liu2025efficient}.
-Despite their potential, in many real-world applications, interacting with the environment to obtain reward feedback is often impractical or infeasible due to costly experiments or the need for human evaluation.
-This necessitates learning GFlowNets from historically collected datasets.
+Generative Flow Networks (GFlowNets or GFNs)~\citep{bengio2021flow, bengio2023gflownet} are a powerful class of generative models designed to sample compositional objects in proportion to their rewards.
+They have demonstrated significant success across diverse domains, including molecule discovery~\citep{bengio2021flow}, biological sequence design~\citep{jain2022biological}, combinatorial optimization~\citep{zhang2025adversarial}, and generative model fine-tuning~\citep{hu2024amortizing, liu2025efficient}.
+Despite this success, active environment interaction for reward feedback is often impractical in practical applications due to expensive experiments or the need for human evaluation.
+This constraint necessitates training GFlowNets from pre-collected offline datasets.

-The current prevailing approach involves training a proxy model on the dataset to approximate the reward signal, which the GFlowNet then queries during training to obtain rewards for the terminal states and update itself.
-However, constructing a high-quality reward model is resource-intensive, typically demanding a large and diverse dataset along with substantial domain-specific expertise~\citep{ouyang2022training,jain2023gflownets}.
-Moreover, queries for samples that are out-of-distribution for the proxy, or those it estimates inaccurately, can propagate errors directly through gradients and corrupt the policy.
-This challenge is particularly pronounced in domains such as language modeling~\citep{ziegler2019fine,dalrymple2024towards}, recommendation systems~\citep{chen2024opportunities}, and autonomous driving~\citep{xie2024advdiffuser}.
+The standard paradigm involves training a proxy model to approximate reward signals from the dataset, which the GFlowNet then queries to facilitate policy optimization.
+However, constructing a reliable reward model is resource-intensive, typically requiring large, diverse datasets and significant domain expertise~\citep{ouyang2022training, jain2023gflownets}.
+Furthermore, reward queries targeting out-of-distribution samples, or states inaccurately estimated relative to the proxy, can propagate errors through the gradients and compromise the learned policy.
+These challenges are especially acute in domains such as language modeling~\citep{ziegler2019fine, dalrymple2024towards}, recommendation systems~\citep{chen2024opportunities}, and autonomous driving~\citep{xie2024advdiffuser}, where obtaining ground-truth rewards is prohibitively expensive because of the high costs associated with expert annotation or experimental trials.

-Consequently, some recent efforts, such as RO-GFlowNets~\citep{wang2023regularized} and COFlowNet~\citep{zhang2025coflownet}, have begun to explore abandoning the proxy to learn directly from offline trajectories.
-Such trajectory data commonly arise in domains where GFlowNets can be naturally applied, including molecular simulation~\citep{van2010dynameomics}, robotics~\citep{khazatsky2024droid}, and symbolic reasoning~\citep{cobbe2021training}.
-While often overlooked in proxy-based methods, this trajectory-level information is a cornerstone of offline reinforcement learning~\citep{kumar2020conservative,kostrikov2021offline} that has yet to be fully exploited for GFlowNets.
-By learning directly from complete, pre-collected trajectories rather than relying on trial-and-error exploration, these methods train more efficiently than their proxy-based counterparts, as illustrated in Figure~\ref{fig:star}.
-However, they typically impose coarse constraints to align the policy with the dataset, a practice that can hinder generalization, lead to poor exploration, and is highly sensitive to data quality.